If you need solicitor advice on a potential wrongful dismissal claim please do get in contact.

 - Breach of a contractual procedure; and

 - Termination of a fixed-term contract or a “specific task” contract before its expiry.

 There may be other breaches of contract terms that can amount to wrongful dismissal.
-We can review your contact and quickly tell you if you have a claim.
+We can review your contract and quickly tell you if you have a potential claim.

 Breach of notice period